5 Activities That Upgrade Your ESL Technology Lesson Plan

 Not every student will find technology interesting.
 For some, the idea of spending an hour talking about product design, coding or gadgets puts them to sleep.
 To make it interesting, you can add an element of humor by talking about some of the weird and wonderful products people buy.

-To do this, present the weirdest products of 2018 to your class either in a PowerPoint or on worksheets.
-If that doesn’t take your fancy, you can use Buzzfeed’s list of ridiculous products you can actually buy, which includes a ‘boyfriend pillow’ for singletons, a turntable for cats and underwear for your feet.
+To do this, present the strangest products of 2022 to your class either on the projector or on worksheets.
+Alternatively, you can use Buzzfeed’s list of ridiculous products you can actually buy, which includes a “boyfriend pillow” for singletons, a turntable for cats and underwear for your feet.

 Use these products as the basis for a discussion or debate class.
 Students can talk about whether they like them, how useful they are, if they would buy them and how much they would pay for these products.